How To Hold a Camera

 Then preview the image you have just taken, magnifying it to check for camera motion.
 Keep doing this until you can be sure just from the feel that ‘that was a steady shot’.

 Make this feeling a part of your photography, no matter what shutter speed you are using.
-Even for rapid fire continuous shooting, it pays to have steady hands.
+Even for rapid-fire continuous shooting, it pays to have steady hands.
 You will notice the difference.

 Panning is the art of following motion with a camera.

-At high shutter speeds, good panning technique will allow you maintain your composition with a moving subject.
+At high shutter speeds, a good panning technique will allow you to maintain your composition with a moving subject.
 If necessary, you will be able to take a series of photographs with the subject positioned at a fixed point in all the frames.
 At slow shutter speeds, it will allow you to properly expose a moving subject, keeping it sharp, while allowing the background to blur with the camera motion.
 Learning to pan also requires practice.

 Panning requires steady hands.
 If your hands are not steady, go back to the first section and keep practicing.
 You need to be steady and smooth.
-You are following a scene which disappears when the mirror flips up.
+You are following a scene that disappears when the mirror flips up.
 You cannot see while the photograph is being taken.

 As an initial exercise, move your camera from right to left during the exposure, using a shutter speed of 1/2 sec.
 Make sure the streaks are smooth and horizontal.
 Try the same from left to right.
 Are you keeping the camera pointed at the same level or is it climbing or dropping?